bouvet/azure-workshops/Workshop_2/Leksjon_1/README.md

 jobs:
   login:
     runs-on: ubuntu-latest     # Specifies the type of virtual machine to run on
-    environment: TEST          # Links to GitHub Environment named 'TEST' with its secrets
+    environment: test          # Links to GitHub Environment named 'test' with its secrets

     steps:
     # Clear any existing Azure credentials to ensure clean authentication